Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 Start by choosing the start object and end object in your chain.

-1. Open LEO_to_Ground's () properties ().
+1. Open LEO_to_Ground's () Properties ().

-2. Select the Basic - Definition page when the Properties Browser opens.
+2. Select the Basic - Definition page in the Properties Browser.

-3. Click the Start Object: ellipsis ().
+3. Click the Start Object ellipsis ().

-5. Click OK to close the Select Object dialog box.
+5. Click OK to close the Select Object dialog.

-6. Click the End Object: ellipsis ().
+6. Click the End Object ellipsis ().

-8. Click OK to close the Select Object dialog box.
+8. Click OK to close the Select Object dialog.

 After you choose the start and end objects in your chain, you need to build the chain's connections.
 It doesn't matter in which order you place the connections in the Connections list.
 What matters is the From Object must be able to access the To Object.